 In 2016, we heard one of the most inspiring tales from the Trail to date.
 Trevor Hodgson, a keen cyclist from Kelowna, B.C. told us how cycling along sections of the Trail helps him cope with bipolar disorder.

-“I can’t say that riding the Trail saved my life, but I will say it gave me a reason to live,” Trevor told us last year.
+“I can’t say that riding the Trail saved my life, but I will say it gave me a reason to live,” Trevor told us that year.
 “Now, riding the Trail is a way for me to stay physically fit, manage my weight and combat depression.”

 Starting with the “challenging and rewarding” Newfoundland T’Railway, he later cycled the entire Confederation Trail in Prince Edward Island, an experience he calls “love at first ride”.
-His first round of adventures this year led him through Trail sections in Nova Scotia, New Brunswick, Quebec and Ontario.
+His first round of adventures that year led him through Trail sections in Nova Scotia, New Brunswick, Quebec and Ontario.

 “Woodstock, New Brunswick, greeted me with a double rainbow, and treated me to a sunrise and sunset over the Saint John River,” he recalls.
 “Quebec’s beauty and love of bicycles captured my heart.”

 However, disaster struck when Trevor took a rest stop in Winnipeg.
 While buying supplies at a supermarket, someone stole his bike and supplies, which were locked outside.

 “The emotional crash I experienced when my bicycle was taken had me ready to quit,” he admits.